Nationals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Nationals have posted a mark of 3-7.

-- When it comes to the over/under, the Nationals and their foes are 3-6-1 in their last 10 contests.
+- When it comes to the over/under, the Nationals and their opponents are 3-6-1 in their previous 10 games.

-- The Nationals have covered the runline in the two of their previous 10 games that had a set runline.
-For three games in a row, Washington and its opponent have finished below the over/under, with the average total set by bookmakers being 8.5 runs.
+- The Nationals have had a spread listed in three of their past 10 contests and have covered every time.

 Nationals Betting Records & Stats

-- The Nationals have been underdogs in 19 games this season and have come away with the win six times (31.6%) in those contests.
+- The Nationals have come away with seven wins in the 20 contests they have been listed as the underdogs in this season.

-- Washington has played as an underdog of +230 or more once this season and lost that game.
+- Washington is 1-2 this season when entering a game as the underdog by +200 or more on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Nationals have a 30.3% chance of pulling out a win.
+- The moneyline set for this matchup implies the Nationals have a 33.3% chance of coming away with a victory in the contest.

-- Washington's games have gone over the total in eight of its 19 chances.
+- Washington's games have gone over the total in nine of its 20 chances.

-- The Nationals have an against the spread record of 2-2-0 in four games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.